-- 4. Save your Volunteer Agreement.

 - 5. Login to your VolunteerHub account (https://goladderup.volunteerhub.com).

 - 6. Under your name, select "Edit Profile."

 - 7. Upload these three items:

 - a.
 Volunteer Agreement

 - b.
 Photo ID

 - c.
 Recent Photo

-Note: Once you have uploaded all three items, please allow 48 hours for Ladder Up staff to review the uploads.
-Custom TaxSlayer accounts for the tax season will be created for you, and shared before the start of the tax season.
+Note: Once you have uploaded all three items, please allow two business days for Ladder Up staff to review the uploads.
+Custom TaxSlayer accounts for the tax season will be created for you and shared before the start of the tax season.